Implicit stereotype: Activation of implicit stereotypes

 Implicit stereotypes are activated by environmental and situational factors.
 These associations develop over the course of a lifetime beginning at a very early age through exposure to direct and indirect messages.
 In addition to early life experiences, the media and news programming are often-cited origins of implicit associations.
 In the laboratory, implicit stereotypes are activated by priming.
 When subjects are primed with dependence by unscrambling words such as dependent, cooperative, and passive, they judge a target female as more dependent.
 When subjects are primed with aggression with words like aggressive, confident, argumentative, they judge a target male as more aggressive.
 The fact that females and words such as dependent, cooperative, and passive and males and words like aggressive, confident, argumentative are thought to be associated together suggest an implicit gender stereotype.
 Stereotypes are also activated by a subliminal prime.
 To exemplify, white subjects exposed to subliminal words that consist of a black stereotype (ghetto, slavery, jazz) interpret a target male as more hostile, consistent with the implicit stereotype of hostile black man.
 However, this finding is controversial because the character's race is not specified.
 Instead, it is suggested that the procedure primed the race-unspecified concept of hostility, and did not necessarily represent stereotypes.
-By getting to know people who differ from you on a real, personal level, you can begin to build new associations about the groups those individuals represent and break down existing implicit associations.
+By getting to know people who differ from oneself on a real, personal level, one can begin to build new associations about the groups those individuals represent and break down existing implicit associations.

 Malleability of implicit stereotypes

 Implicit stereotypes can, at least temporarily, be reduced or increased.
 Most methods have been found to reduce implicit bias temporarily, and are largely based on context.
 Some evidence suggests that implicit bias can be reduced long-term, but it may require education and consistent effort.
 Some implicit bias training techniques designed to counteract implicit bias are stereotype replacement, counter-stereotypic imaging, individuation, perspective taking, and increasing opportunities for contact.

-Stereotype replacement is when you replace a stereotypical response with a non-stereotypical response.
-Counter-stereotypic imagining is when you imagine others in a positive light and replace stereotypes with positive examples.
-Individuation is when you focus on specific details of a certain member of a group to avoid over-generalizing.
-Perspective taking is when you take the perspective of a member of a marginalized group.
-Increasing opportunities for contact is when you actively seek out opportunities to engage in interactions with members of marginalized groups.
+Stereotype replacement is when one replaces a stereotypical response with a non-stereotypical response.
+Counter-stereotypic imagining is when one imagines others in a positive light and replace stereotypes with positive examples.
+Individuation is when one focuses on specific details of a certain member of a group to avoid overgeneralizing.
+Perspective taking is when one takes the perspective of a member of a marginalized group.
+Increasing opportunities for contact is when one actively seeks out opportunities to engage in interactions with members of marginalized groups.